DariusMiclea/car-overtaking-animation/README.md

 # car-overtaking-animation
 c++/openGL 2d animation

-The first project I ever did using the freeglut library.
+The first project I ever worked on using the freeglut library.

 Some screenshots of the animation: